 Safe Shores: The DC Children’s Advocacy Center is a direct service nonprofit organization dedicated to supporting and working directly with child victims of sexual and physical abuse in the District of Columbia.

-SurvJustice: SurvJustice is a D.C.-based national not-for-profit organization that increases the prospect of justice for all survivors through effective legal assistance that enforces victim rights and holds both perpetrators and enablers of sexual violence accountable in campus, criminal and civil systems.
+SurvJustice: SurvJustice is a D.C.-based national nonprofit organization that increases the prospect of justice for all survivors through effective legal assistance that enforces victim rights and holds both perpetrators and enablers of sexual violence accountable in campus, criminal and civil systems.
 Founded in 2014 by Laura L. Dunn, it is still the only national organization that provides legal assistance to survivors in campus hearings across the country.
-SurvJustice also provides policy advocacy and institutional trainings services to communities that seek to better prevent and address campus sexual violence.
+SurvJustice also provides policy advocacy and institutional training services to communities that seek to better prevent and address campus sexual violence.
 By working on these fronts, SurvJustice decreases the prevalence of campus sexual violence through the United States.

 Survivors and Advocates for Empowerment (SAFE): SAFE, Inc. provides crisis intervention and advocacy services to over 5,000 domestic violence victims each year in the DC Metro Area.
-Our mission is to ensure the safety and self-determination of domestic violence survivors in Washington, DC through emergency services, court advocacy and system reform. +1 (202) 879-0720
+Our mission is to ensure the safety and self-determination of domestic violence survivors in Washington, DC through emergency services, court advocacy, and system reform. +1 (202) 879-0720

-The William Kellibrew Foundation: The William Kellibrew Foundation is an advocate, bridge and community driven partner dedicated to breaking the cycles of violence and poverty.
-The WKF harnesses and provides resources to both victims and similarly focused organizations through prevention, intervention, education and outreach.
-By sharing the stories of survivors we give voice to victims, raise community awareness and empower people working to rebuild their lives, families and communities.
+The William Kellibrew Foundation: The William Kellibrew Foundation is an advocate, bridge and community-driven partner dedicated to breaking the cycles of violence and poverty.
+The WKF harnesses and provides resources to both victims and similarly focused organizations through prevention, intervention, education, and outreach.
+By sharing the stories of survivors we give voice to victims, raise community awareness and empower people working to rebuild their lives, families, and communities.

 The Women's Center: The mission of The Women's Center is to improve significantly the psychological, career, financial and legal well being of women, men, couples and families, regardless of their ability to pay.
 Our clinical staff includes over 65 therapists and career counselors who provide more than 37,000 hours of counseling each year.
 For more than 38 years, we have grown along with the community we serve. +1 (202) 293-4580